 What’s in the archive?

-To date there are more than 2,700 items in The SALIS Collection, with over 128,000 views.
+To date there are 5,000 items in The SALIS Collection, with over 270,000 views.
 The National Institute on Alcohol Abuse and Alcoholism awarded SALIS its library, thus alcohol titles are more prevalent.
 The aim is to include all the literature concerning alcohol and other drugs, both academic and popular press, history, biography, self-help, etc.

 All the materials in the archive may be downloaded, or e-borrowed for up to two weeks for FREE.
 Anyone anywhere in the world has access to the collection, and may borrow up to 5 items at a time.
 Once the two weeks borrowing period has ended, the item will simply disappear from one’s device.